 Considering the physical nature of practicing yoga, making short videos about the benefits of yoga as well as instructional videos demonstrating how to approach some of the more difficult postures is sure to boost the engagement levels of your posts on your social media pages.

 Working with nonprofit organizations is always a positive thing, considering it’s how you can contribute meaningfully to your local community.
-It could be by doing something as simple as holding a special yoga session and donating the proceeds to a charity.
+It could be done by doing something as simple as holding a special yoga session and donating the proceeds to a charity.

 While there’s definitely a feel-good factor that comes with these types of events, it’s also a great opportunity to introduce your yoga studio to new audiences.
 And the nonprofit organization you work with will also promote your yoga studio, considering the money raised from events like these benefits them directly.